src-d/blog/content/post/handshakes_pagerank.md

 spreads simultaneous waves from the both nodes and suits our task best since this algorithm is less sensitive to the "generational explosion".

 Here is the code I used.
-It leverages `multiprocessing` package to calculate many shortest paths in parallel.
+It leverages the `multiprocessing` package to calculate many shortest paths in parallel.

 ```python